danthe1st/SimpleBrickBreaker/README.md

 * `ESC` exits the game

 ## Running
-You can run the game by downloading this repository and executing `./gradlew run`.
+You can run the game by downloading this repository and executing `./gradlew run` (or `gradlew run` if youn use `cmd`).

-You can start the application without full-screen using the JVM argument `-Debug`
+You can start the application without full-screen using the JVM argument `-Debug`.